Tadamasa Kodaira

 Tadamasa Kodaira (小平 忠正, Kodaira Tadamasa) is a former Japanese politician of the Democratic Party of Japan, who served as a member of the House of Representatives in the Diet (national legislature).

 Early life and education

 Kodaira is a native of Iwamizawa, Hokkaidō and graduated from Keio University in Tokyo.
 Prior to going into politics, he ran a ranch.

 Political career

 Kodaira was elected to the House of Reoresentatives for the first time in 1990, and served until 2012.
-He represented the Hokkaido 4th constituency from 1990-1996, and the Hokkaido 10th from 1996-2012.
+He represented the Hokkaido 4th constituency from 1990 to 1996, and the Hokkaido 10th from 1996 to 2012.

-In the first cabinet reshuffle of Prime Minister Yoshihiko Noda on October 1, 2012, Kodaira was appointed Chairman of the National Public Safety Commission, Minister of State for Consumer Affairs and Food Safety, taking over from Jin Matsubara.
+In the first cabinet reshuffle of Prime Minister Yoshihiko Noda on 1 October 2012, Kodaira was appointed Chairman of the National Public Safety Commission, Minister of State for Consumer Affairs and Food Safety, taking over from Jin Matsubara.